Scroll to top

 Licensing

 Private security companies require DRC government registration and licensing.
-The regulatory framework is less consistently enforced than in more developed security markets.
+The regulatory framework is less consistently enforced than in more developed security markets; verifying operator credentials through reliable references is the appropriate due-diligence standard.

 Foreign Operators

 Foreign security operators must partner with DRC-licensed security companies.
-All armed personnel must hold valid DRC authorisation.
+All armed personnel must hold valid DRC authorisation issued by the relevant authority.

 Local Intel